Slovak National Party: 2006–2010: In Slovak government

+The coalition agreement between Smer-SD and SNS resulted in the suspension of Smer-SD from the Party of European Socialists (PES).
+The PES considered SNS a "political party which incites or attempts to stir up racial or ethnic prejudices and racial hatred."
+However, in 2008 Smer's membership suspension ended with no further PES's demands regarding SNS.

 2016 election

 In the 2016 Slovak parliamentary election, the Slovak National Party won 8.64% of the vote, and joined Fico's Third Cabinet on 22 March.

 Controversy

 In April 2008, a map was published on the official web page discussion forum of the party where the territory of Hungary was divided between Slovakia and Austria, eliminating Hungary from the map.
 After receiving media attention the map was promptly removed and the party has denied responsibility, referring to the free access policy of the forum section, where the map was posted.
 The former party leader Ján Slota is the source of considerable controversy, Slota is frequently criticized for arrogance, nationalism, and extremism.
 The Slovak Spectator reports that most of the media attention Slota receives is because of statements that cross "the line not just of political but also human decency."
 Documents about party leader Slota's criminal past, detailing arson, grand theft auto and assault, were broadcast by Markíza, the leading private television station in Slovakia, which resulted in a court case Markíza v Slota.
 During the court proceedings Slota admitted to some of the crimes and even said he was proud of assaulting and beating a Hungarian saying "I am proud of giving that Hungarian a black eye".
 Another physical assault was committed by Anna Belousovová of SNS against fellow parliamentarian Igor Matovič of SaS.
 The SNS politician slapped Matovič saying she disliked an article written by him.